Saiyoran1/Saiyora/Source/SaiyoraV4/Public/CombatSystem/Generic/GeneralConceptsREADME.md

 > Global Cooldown Length
 > Resource Delta Magnitude

-And here are the values that only support simple modifiers:
+And here are the remaining values that only support simple modifiers but have not yet been refactored to use FModifiableInt/FModifiableFloat:

-> Ability Max Charges
-> Ability Charges per Cooldown
-> Ability Charge Cost
 > Ability Resource Cost
 > Stat Value